JCO-Digital/jcore-maja/README.md

-# jcore-pesa
+# jcore-maja
-JCORE Docs (Pesä), All the docs for the JCORE Theme and Modules
+JCORE Docs (Maja), All the docs for the JCORE Theme and Modules